thrivedx/PUBLIC-endpoint/chocolatey/readme.md

-# PUBLIC facing scripts - Chocolatey
+# PUBLIC facing data - Chocolatey

 > Machine-level, command-line package manager and installer for software on Microsoft Windows